Best Mice for Digital Nomads and Remote Engineers in 2026

 Best Overall: Logitech MX Anywhere 3S

 The Logitech MX Anywhere 3S is the best default mouse for remote engineers who travel.
-It is compact without feeling like a novelty, quiet enough for shared spaces, and precise enough for normal engineering work.
+It is compact without feeling like a toy, quiet enough for shared spaces, and precise enough for normal engineering work.

 You can check Logitech MX Anywhere 3S pricing on Amazon.